-- B.Voc. is three-year programme with three general education courses and three skill component courses in each semester. - Each general education course will be of four credits and each credit is of 15 periods - Each skill component course will be of six credits and each credit is of 15 periods - Each period is of one clock hour. - In each skill component course, there will be one visit to the relevant industry/ institute. - In addition to the regular practical are based on the theory course, special emphasis will be on communications and soft skills development of the students.
+- B.Voc. is three year course with three theory and three practical courses in each semester. - Each theory course will be of four credits and each credit is of 15 periods - Each practical course will be of six credits and each credit is of 15 periods - Each period is of one clock hour. - In each practical course there will be one visit to the relevant industry/ institute. - In addition to the regular practical are based on the theory course, special emphasis will be on communications and soft skills development of the students.